 Three minutes of video Our part of the show was to illustrate that a family can be raised, take vacations, have fun and eat well without going into debt.
 We had a camera crew in our home for two days the weekend before Thanksgiving 2006 and then spent five hours taping an interview with Elizabeth Vargas in New York City in early January 2007.
 The end result of all of this shooting was about three minutes of broadcasted video.

-Disappointed Hundreds of 20/20 viewers went to ABC’s website to get more information on “that frugal family.”
+Hundreds of 20/20 viewers went to ABC’s website to get more information on “that frugal family.”
 They also wanted to view our segment of the show on ABC’s website, but couldn’t find it.
 They did find the segment on the Petersons and Credit Collection agencies.
-When they couldn’t find information about our family, they started searching ABC’s website and found a 2004 article on us from our appearance on Good Morning America.
+When they couldn’t find information about our family, they started searching ABC’s website.
+It was there that viewers found a 2004 article on us from our appearance on Good Morning America.

 America’s Cheapest Family Gets You Right On The Money will show you how to live an abundant, fun-filled life without the entanglements of debt.